Summersby95/meade-product-app/README.md

 #### Requirements

 * **Login/Register system to add new users** - Each user entry should have a corresponding department and role so that only users of the relevant role/department to the new product can add the product information at that point in the process.
 Will also allow notifications to be sent to the relevant roles/departments when each step in the process advances.
-* **Forms to fill out details of new products/lines** - Forms will be different for each stage of the process and may differ in details required depending on department.
-New product form will require basic details of product.
-When sent to packaging department it will have different fields that they need to fill out etc.
-* **Table/Browser for users to fiew new products** - A data browser of some description where users can view/add/change the details of new products.
-* **Staging Process for new products** - When a new product is added it starts at a certain stage, when one department it advances to the next stage, then the next department fills out their details and it then advances to the next stage etc until reaches *Completed* stage.
-* **Email Notification System** - A facility that will notify the relevant departments of new products that have been added and ask for them to input their details before it can be advanced to the next stage.

-#### Expectations

-* **Clear and Intuitive Navigation**
-* **Consistent and Visually Appealling Design/Colour Scheme**
-* **Transparent and Easily Understandable Data Structure**

-### Design Choices